kitech/qt.go/readme.md

 ### qt.go

-Qt5 binding for Go (Golang) but without CGO aims get go's compile speed again.
-Instead of common binding using CGO and include heavy C++ wrapper code and compile and link these time and time again.
+Qt5 binding for Go (Golang) without CGO that aims to achieve Go's native compile speeds.
+Instead of using common bindings and heavy C++ wrapper code that forces you to compile and link time and time again, Qt.Go uses FFI so there's only a runtime dependency.

 [![GoDoc](https://godoc.org/github.com/kitech/qt.go?status.svg)](https://godoc.org/github.com/kitech/qt.go)

 ### Features

-* binding code no CGO compile cost
+* Binding code with no CGO compile cost
-* populate qt5 packages (widgets/qml/extras) support
+* Popular Qt5 packages (widgets/QML/extras) support
 * go-uic, go-rcc tools
 * full signal/slot support
 * protected method override support
-* default arguments value wrapper functions
+* default arguments and value wrapper functions

 ### Multiple platforms support

-It's should be support all platforms.

-Now only tested Linux/Android.
+All platforms should be supported, but for now only Linux/Android is tested.

 ### Installation